Steinbeck-Lab/cheminformatics-microservice/docs/standalone.md

 ---

 # Standalone - using Python virtual environment
-Cheminformatics Python MicroService can also be deployed as a standalone application using the Python virtual environment.
+Cheminformatics Microservice can also be deployed as a standalone application using the Python virtual environment.
 Here are the step by step instructions.

 1. Install Python: Install Python on your machine by following the instructions for your specific operating system.